Analyse des états financiers : les clés pour un achat réussi

 Comparative analysis

 Comparing the target company's financial statements with those of its competitors and industry standards helps assess its relative performance.
-This helps in identifying the strengths and weaknesses of the company.
+This helps identify the company's strengths and weaknesses.

-Analyzing trends over several years helps understand the direction the business is heading.
-Examining growth trends in revenue, costs, profits and cash flow helps predict future performance.
+Analyzing trends over several years helps understand the direction the company is heading.
+Examining growth trends in revenue, costs, profits, and cash flow helps predict future performance.

 Calculation of financial ratios

-Calculating key financial ratios and comparing them to industry standards helps measure the financial health of the company.
-Liquidity, solvency and profitability ratios provide essential information about the company's ability to generate profits and manage its financial obligations.
+Calculating key financial ratios and comparing them to industry standards helps measure a company's financial health.
+Liquidity, solvency, and profitability ratios provide essential information about a company's ability to generate profits and manage its financial obligations.

 Balance sheet

-The balance sheet is a “snapshot” of what a company owns and owes at any given time.
-Assets (what the business owns) must always equal liabilities (what the business owes) plus equity (the net worth to the owners).
-For example, if a business has a lot of liquidity (money in the bank), it can easily pay its bills in the short term.
+The balance sheet is a "snapshot" of what a company owns and owes at a given point in time.
+Assets (what the company owns) should always equal liabilities (what the company owes) plus shareholders' equity (owners' net worth).
+For example, if a company has a lot of cash (money in the bank), it can easily pay its bills in the short term.

 Income statement

-This document shows how much money the company made (revenue) and how much it spent (costs) over a certain period of time.
+This document shows how much money the company earned (revenues) and how much it spent (costs) over a certain period.
 If revenues are higher than costs, the company makes a profit.
-Otherwise, she suffers a loss.
+Otherwise, it makes a loss.

-This chart shows where the company's money comes from and how it is used.
-For example, if a business has a lot of cash flow from its operations, that means it generates enough money to cover its daily expenses.
+This table shows where the company's money comes from and how it is used.
+For example, if a company has a lot of cash flow from its operations, it means it generates enough money to cover its daily expenses.

 Comparative analysis